brookewicz/LabNotebook/2019_2022_resequencing/DNA Extraction Tracker (2024).md

 - 185 ul working soln for neg control; put 15 uL neg control in...don't know how i ran out of working solution
 	- stds - 32.84, 18965.95
 - did not save neg control because cap came off in centrifuge and qubit measured 0 ng
+###### 9-16-24
+- extracting from depleted (except for 1 sample - t3 10)
+- protocol:
+	- filter remaining ethanol from sample tubes through 0.22um GS nitrocellulose membrane filter (merck millipore, ref (# SA1J789H5), LOT # 0000260075)
+	- filters attached to vac filter rig, all aspects of filter set up were rinsed with bleach and UVed prior to filtration.
+	- scissors/forceps were flame sterilized in between samples
+	- all remaining liquid in sample tubes were filtered (~2mL each), and rinsed once more with ethanol to gather any remaining particles and put thru filtration
+	- filters were cut up and placed in bead tubes and the rest of [[DNA Extraction]] protocol was followed as normal